cargomail-org/cargomail/README.md

 # Email

 Email is the most pervasive form of business information exchange.
 Email is often used not only as an interpersonal communication tool but also as the default choice to send files.
 Over time, your inbox becomes a personal knowledge repository of what was sent by whom and when.
 Such an email repository has one fundamental flaw.
 Due to the design principle of the email system, the email cannot contain large messages.
 Thus, users often send links to external files instead of attachments or inline images.
-Links (inherently transient) may expire with time, and external files can change.
+Links may expire with time, and external files can change.
 Consequently, your knowledge repository deteriorates.

 # Cargomail